resgateio/resgate/README.md

 ### Client

 Javascript client.
 Copy the code to [requirebin.com](http://requirebin.com/) and try it out from there.
+Try running it in two separate tabs!

 ```javascript
 let ResClient = require('resclient').default;